amasraff/sabah-bus-routes/README.md

 ## Schedule
 Generally they don't have any departure schedule, some of the busses may take longer while some take shorter time to depart.
 It will be stated on each destination's note/condition.

+## Bus Transit Routes?
+They're divided into NORTH WEST SOUTH EAST regions and each one of the bus' destination are colour coded.
+Their specific routes and destination are then designated with number paired with a letter.
+E.G [16A] that goes to Tanjung Aru area/region.

 ## Contributing
 You're free to contribute to this project by sending a pull request.
 As of now there are no good formating to use for each of the regions yet.

+## Limitation
+This will consume time and money in order to observe record and memorise the route that they will take reliably.
+Of course, the drivers can be asked on which route they will take by showing them the map and let them show us the route that they take.
+Some of the routes will be marked [*] to indicate that the route are not confirmed yet.